message/iata/CA.md

 - passengers who are members of the Canadian Forces or a visiting force traveling on duty;
 - the COVID-19 molecular test on day 8 after arrival does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 15 days (day of vaccination + 14 days) before arrival.
 The certificate must be in English, French or accompanied by a certified English or French translation.
 Vaccines accepted are: AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty).
 A combination of vaccines is accepted.
 Effective 30 November, Covaxin, Sinopharm and Sinovac will be accepted.
 More details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada">https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada</a> ;
 - more exemptions can be found at <a href="https://tinyurl.com/y33jxz4f">https://tinyurl.com/y33jxz4f</a>
-10. All travel restrictions may be prolonged as necessary for public health reasons
+10. All travel restrictions may be prolonged as necessary for public health reasons.